Zack Sabre Jr.

+Luke James Uggles Eatwell (born 24 July 1987), known by his ring name Zack Sabre Jr. (ザック・セイバーJr., Zakku Seibā Junia) and its abbreviated form ZSJ, is an English-born professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is the second leader of the group The Mighty Don't Kneel (TMDK).
+He is a former record two-time IWGP World Heavyweight Champion, and is also a former two-time, longest-reigning, and inaugural NJPW World Television Champion.
+He also makes sporadic appearances for partner promotion All Elite Wrestling (AEW).
+He is widely regarded as one of the greatest technical wrestlers of all time.

-Sabre is a former NWA United Kingdom Junior Heavyweight Championship winner and a product of the NWA-UK Hammerlock training school.
-He started training with NWA-UK Hammerlock at the age of 14, under the guidance of Jon Ryan and Andre Baker.
-Sabre's offensive moveset includes a wide array of intricately complex technical wrestling holds and pinning combinations, harsh strikes (stemming from his love of puroresu), explosive athleticism and dazzling acrobatics.
-The readers of the Wrestling Observer Newsletter voted Sabre the Best Technical Wrestler of the year for seven consecutive years (2014–2020) and was voted Best Technical Wrestler of the Decade (2010s).
+Sabre is a former NWA United Kingdom Junior Heavyweight Champion and a product of the NWA UK Hammerlock training school.
+He started training at the age of 14 and later trained in the Pro Wrestling Noah (NOAH) Dojo under Yoshinari Ogawa and Naomichi Marufuji as a member of their roster from 2011 until November 2015.
+He joined Suzuki-gun in 2016, after defeating Katsuyori Shibata in his NJPW debut match for the RevPro British Heavyweight Championship.
+Outside NJPW, Sabre performs for British promotion Revolution Pro Wrestling (RevPro), as part of NJPW's partnership with the promotion.
+He has also notably wrestled for Pro Wrestling Guerrilla (PWG), Progress Wrestling, and the World Wrestling Network (WWNLive) and their brands EVOLVE and Full Impact Pro.

-Though primarily known for his solo performances, Sabre is also a tag team wrestler.
-In his early career, he made a name for himself as part of the "Leaders Of The New School" with Marty Scurll, holding the IPW:UK Tag Team Championships twice.
-He would later win the same title (now called RPW Undisputed British Tag Team Champions) alongside Suzuki-gun stablemate Minoru Suzuki.
-In Pro Wrestling Noah, he was a two-time GHC Junior Heavyweight Tag Team Champion with Yoshinari Ogawa and, in World Xtreme Wrestling, a wXw World Tag Team Champion with Big Daddy Walter.
-Sabre has also formed a tag team with other Suzuki-Gun stablemate Taichi (the "Dangerous Tekkers"), who are three time IWGP Tag Team Champions.
+Though primarily known for his solo performances, Sabre is also a prolific tag team wrestler.
+In his early career, he made a name for himself as part of the "Leaders of the New School" with Marty Scurll, holding the IPW:UK Tag Team Championship twice.
+He would later win the same title (now called RPW Undisputed British Tag Team Championship) alongside Suzuki-gun stablemate Minoru Suzuki.
+In Pro Wrestling Noah, he was a two-time GHC Junior Heavyweight Tag Team Champion with Yoshinari Ogawa and, in Westside Xtreme Wrestling (wXw), a wXw World Tag Team Champion with Walter.
+Sabre had also formed a tag team with other Suzuki-gun stablemate Taichi ("Dangerous Tekkers"), who were three time IWGP Tag Team Champions; following the Suzuki-gun disbandment, the team disbanded along with it.

-In NJPW, Sabre has won the New Japan Cup twice in 2018 and 2022.
-In PWG, he is a former PWG World Champion, and the winner of its 2015 Battle of Los Angeles.
+Sabre's offensive style includes a wide array of intricately complex technical wrestling holds and pinning combinations, strikes, athleticism and acrobatics.
+The readers of the Wrestling Observer Newsletter voted Sabre the Best Technical Wrestler of the year for seven consecutive years (2014–2020), and he was voted Best Technical Wrestler of the Decade (2010s).

 Early life

-Lucas Eatwell was born on the Isle of Sheppey on 24 July 1987.
+Luke James Uggles Eatwell was born on the Isle of Sheppey on 24 July 1987.
+He was raised in Sheerness.

 Professional wrestling career

-NWA UK Hammerlock (2005–2007)
+NWA UK Hammerlock (2004–2008)

+Sabre made his wrestling debut on 20 April 2004.
 On 22 October 2005, Sabre won the NWA United Kingdom Junior Heavyweight Championship and held the title until 1 June 2008 when it was vacated.